maafiah/IdiomsResearch/README.md

 # Idioms Research Datasets Inventory

+## Overview

 A listing of idioms datasets, with links to data and to the original research papers.
 This 'inventory' is intended for promoting research on idiomatic expressions.
 For: linguistics, psycholinguistics, computational linguistics, education.

-## Overview
-A repository of data and links for research on idiomatic expressions.
 There are datasets in various languages.
-The listing is split into two lists: datsets from psycholonguistics and datsets from computational lingustics.
+The listing is split into two parts: datasets from psycholinguistics and datasets from computational lingustics.
 Dataset nicknames are used if available.

 [Psycholinguistics data](#psycling)  |  [Computational linguistics data](#compling)

 <!-- This is a comment, it will not be included -->

-## Referenece
+## Reference
 place reference to the paper here.

 ---